-Treatment and prevention options depend on the severity of the endometriosis, your medical history, and whether or not you wish to become pregnant in the future.
+Treatment options depend on the severity of the endometriosis, your medical history, and whether or not you wish to become pregnant in the future.
 At Dignity Health, we offer a range of endometriosis treatments, including:

 - Hormone therapy: Endometrial tissue grows and shrinks in response to hormones.
-Hormone medications can help control hormone levels and decrease uncomfortable endometriosis symptoms.
+Hormone medications can control hormone levels and decrease uncomfortable endometriosis symptoms.
 Hormone therapy may include birth control pills, progestin-containing IUDs, contraceptive injections, and medications to block the release of hormones.

 - Lifestyle changes: Regular exercise and avoiding alcohol and caffeine may improve symptoms.